Mačva operation: Axis forces

-Before Operation Barbarrossa the Wehrmacht had withdrawn its combat units from German-occupied Serbia.
+Before Operation Barbarossa the Wehrmacht had withdrawn its combat units from German-occupied Serbia.
 At the beginning of the uprising in Serbia, the German forces were limited to only four divisions of poorly equipped and untrained soldiers of older age who were at best able to perform as occupational forces, but not as combat forces against the prolonged rebel activities.
 At the beginning of the uprising in Serbia German Field Marshall Wilhelm List requested reinforcement of his troops with one combat division, but his request was refused because the German command did not want to weaken its forces during the operations on Eastern Front.
 On 13 September 1941 List again requested additional infantry and armored units as reinforcements to his forces in Serbia, and this time his request was accepted.
 The 342nd Infantry Division with 12,000 soldiers commanded by Walter Hinghoffer moved from France to Western Serbia to carry out the order of the new military commander Böhme to "clean the Sava crescent".
 It was composed of the 697th, 698th and 699th Infantry Regiments.
 The 125th Infantry Regiment arrived from Greece to Belgrade to participate in this operation.
 To clean the area between river Sava, river Drina and mountain Cer the Böhme also engaged the 718th Division that came from Bijeljina and parts of the 704th Division that came from Valjevo.

 NDH General Slavko Kvaternik offered to put on disposal at least 12 battalions or more.
 Eventually, six battalions of the Ustaše Militia and Croatian Home Guard participated in this operation.
 At the beginning of September 1941 the representative of Germany Siegfried Kache, leader of German population in the NDH, Branimir Altagayer, župan of Vuka and other German and NDH representatives agreed to dispatch one company of Einsatzstaffel with 300 soldiers to participate in the operation against Partisan and Chetnik forces in Mačva waged between 24 September and 7 November 1941.

 The Axis forces were supported by squadron of Junkers Ju 87 and Hungarian Danube river fleet of two River gunboats and one motorboat.